-Candidates with a minimum BScN, MScN or PhD preferred, are encouraged to apply.
-Current registration as a Practicing RN with the BCCNM is required for all clinical positions and is preferred for all other positions.
+Candidates with a minimum MScN, PhD preferred, are encouraged to apply.
+Current registration as a Practicing NP with the BCCNM is required for all clinical positions, and as an NP or RN is preferred for all other positions except as indicated.
 Teaching experience at the postsecondary level and/or evidence of instructional training is preferred.
 Related professional experience will be viewed favorably.
 Commitment to student-centred learning is considered important.
-There is possibility of remote teaching for some theory courses; please indicate a preference for remote teaching in your application, if applicable.